Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 The reason behind the relatively low traffic loss is that compared to sites like Mashable, they didn’t have that much to begin with.

-You can also use these other channels to tease content from your Facebook and direct user’s there.
+You can also use these other channels to tease content from your Facebook Page and direct user’s there.

 You knew this one was coming.